distribits/distribits-2024-website/content/about.md

 We plan to prioritize efforts that promote interoperability of tools and workflows with free and open solutions.

-### Audience

-We target a diverse audience to promote a stimulating exchange across professions, disciplines, and expertise.
-Attendees may include researchers, data stewards for collaborative initiatives, data scientists, software developers from academic or corporate environments, or simply enthusiastic individuals.
-Some people will have expertise with tools like git-annex and DataLad, but this is not a requirement for participation.

-Given the free nature of the event, attendees are expected to organize and cover their own travel, accommodation, and food.
-The event takes place in downtown Düsseldorf with plenty of options available.

 ### Submit proposals and register

 Please submit your proposal and register via our [online submission/registration system](https://cryptpad.fr/form/#/2/form/view/513x1GEsXvw8rbfBzfRSPdfsu0BYZxPWH7fZIpXMBFE/).